Table of Contents

 Take a look at the definition of medication error given by The National Coordinating Council for Medication Error Reporting and Prevention (NCC MERP).

 “Any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.
 Such events may be related to professional practice, health care products, procedures, and systems, including prescribing; order communication; product labeling, packaging, and nomenclature; compounding; dispensing; distribution; administration; education; monitoring; and use.”

-In layman’s terms, a medication error is a preventable act of prescribing a drug or medication that in any means cause adverse health effect in a patient.
+In layman’s terms, a medication error is a preventable act of prescribing a drug or medication that by any means cause adverse health effect in a patient.
 A patient may receive methadone instead of methylphenidate resulting in some complications.
-It is an example of a medication error.
+It is an example of a error of medication.

 Medication errors usually occur during

 - Prescribing a medication